thomasfinch/thomasfinch.github.io/contact.md

 permalink: /contact/
 ---

-Feel free to contact me through email at [tomf64@gmail.com](mailto:tomf64@gmail.com) or through [Twitter](http://twitter.com/) for support for any of my projects, or just to talk!
+Feel free to contact me through email at [thomas@thomasfinch.me](mailto:thomas@thomasfinch.me) or through [Twitter](http://twitter.com/) for support for any of my projects, or just to talk!